mdmtk/docs/edge/source/guide/csp/wifi.md

 Parm name: ProxyPort

+Description:
-Description: Provide the port number of the proxy server
+>Provide the port number of the proxy server on the computer on which the proxy is running on which the proxy is listening.

 ##### **Bypass Proxy**
 Settable if: The Network Action is "Add a New Network" *AND* "Use Proxy" box is checked